PCMon/FlipperZero-BadUSB-BadKB-SysInfoAndWifi/README.md

 Download raw of FlipperZero Payload.txt

-Place discord webhook url into the line that says "PUT WEBHOOK HERE".
+Under **CUSTOMIZATION** place your discord webhook url into the line that says "PUT WEBHOOK HERE".

-**DO NOT** remove the quotation marks.
+**DO NOT** remove any quotation marks.

 Move to FlipperZero and run :D

-(I may add more customization later like only sending specific webhooks and removing the embed spoilers.)
+(You may also customize what the program does by setting the variables after $webhook to "true" or "false", capitalization doesn't matter)

 --------------------------------------------------------